 The ability to characterize IP traffic and understand how and where it flows is critical for assuring network availability, performance, and security.
-J-Flow analysis is the practice of utilizing tools to perform monitoring, troubleshooting and in-depth inspection, interpretation, and synthesis of traffic flow data.
+J-Flow analysis is the practice of using tools to perform monitoring, troubleshooting and in-depth inspection, interpretation, and synthesis of traffic flow data.
 Analyzing J-Flow facilitates more accurate capacity planning and ensures that resources are used appropriately in support of organizational goals.
 It helps network operators to determine where to apply Quality of Service (QoS) policies as well as how to optimize resource usage, and it plays a vital role in network security to detect Distributed Denial-of-Service (DDoS) attacks and other undesirable network events and activity.

 J-Flow analysis offers insight to overcome many common challenges encountered by network operators, managers, and engineers including: